makingdevices/makingdevices/README.md

 - ⚡ Fun fact: ...
 -->

-Hardware/Software Development:
+### Hi there 👋, I am into Hardware/Software Development:
 - 🔓 Open Source Hardware and Software
 - ⚙️ PCB Design | Electronics
 - 🛰️ Embedded Systems
-- 👇 Links & media
+- 👉 Links & media: makingdevices.com/links

-- makingdevices.com/links
+You can write me on any social media and I will get back to you as soon as possible!